Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP 3.6.7 =
+- You can configure the "new_window" property by editing the download item from the admin dashboard.

 = 3.6.6 =
 - Added a new feature to show adsense or other ad code below the download description.
 - Added the sdm_downloads_description filter to the description output.
 Other plugins can apply customization to the description output using this hook.